Use Case: Interior Design

 Skipping Right To The Fun Part

 Generally, we see interior designers using Canvas at the very beginning of a project, to capture the existing conditions of a home and create a SketchUp model for use throughout the design process.
 This might be on the very first meeting (before a client has committed to the project), or after they’ve put down a deposit for the project to kick things off.
-Some projects focus on just one room (where Scan To CAD would typically cost $29), where others focus on a whole house (where it might be $300).
+Some projects focus on just one room, where others focus on a whole house (pricing starts at $0.14/sqft).
 We’ve seen Canvas used across all levels of interior design projects, with client budgets ranging from below $1,000 to $100K+.

 Across these projects, the main value proposition we find is that as a designer, you can skip right to this for every single project:

 You can learn more about how Canvas works specifically with SketchUp here, as well as in our interview on the SketchUp blog.
 Canvas can work with many different design programs, but we find that amongst interior designers, SketchUp tends to be the most popular.
 You can learn more about using Canvas with other programs here.

 Common ROIs We Hear From Other Designers

 1. Dramatically shorten the time spent on-site to capture existing conditions and re-create a 3D model to start design.
 Across case studies we’ve run with interior designers, we found that the average designer saved about 7-10 hours of time per project when using Canvas.

 2. Parallelize work on a project.
 While you’re waiting for your CAD models to be delivered (2 business days), you have that time back to spend more time with the client or take on more projects.